-- Based on the closing price of \$1.105 per share of our common stock as of December 31, 2022.
+Based on the closing price of \$1.105 per share of our common stock as of December 31, 2022.
 25% of the shares subject to the equity award vest upon the one-year anniversary of the vesting commencement date and 1/48 of the shares subject to the equity award vest each month thereafter, subject to the named executive officer's continued service relationship with the Company through each applicable date.

+named executive officer's continued service relationship with the Company through each applicable date.
 The shares subject to this award shall vest upon the achievement of both a time-based vesting condition and a performance-based vesting condition, such that such shares will satisfy the time-based vesting condition in four equal annual tranches following the vesting commencement date subject to Mr. Karbe's continued employment with us through each such date, and the shares will satisfy the performance-based vesting conditions in four equal parts (the "Performance Condition").
-The Performance Condition will be satisfied 25% upon the occurrence of any of the following, in each case, prior to the fourth anniversary of the vesting commencement date: (i) the completion of a bona fide equity financing or partnership transaction with an unrelated third party with net aggregate cash proceeds or upfront net aggregate cash payment, respectively, of at least \$40 million, (ii) the grant by the FDA of the de novo Classification Request (as defined in the Karbe Employment Agreement), (iii) the completion of a bona fide equity financing or partnership transaction with partnership transaction with
+The Performance Condition will be satisfied 25% upon the occurrence of any of the following, in each case, prior to the fourth anniversary of the vesting commencement date: (i) the completion of a bona fide equity financing or partnership transaction with an unrelated third party with net aggregate cash proceeds or upfront net aggregate cash payment, respectively, of at least \$40 million, (ii) the grant by the FDA of the de novo Classification Request (as defined in the Karbe Employment Agreement), (iii) the completion of a bona fide equity financing or (5) partnership transaction with an unrelated third party with net aggregate cash proceeds or upfront net aggregate cash payment, respectively, of at least \$60 million or (iv) the achievement of \$5 million in cumulative net sales of our products and services as determined in accordance with GAAP.

-- an unrelated third party with net aggregate cash proceeds or upfront net aggregate cash payment, respectively, of at least \$60 million or (iv) the achievement of \$5 million in cumulative net sales of our products and services as determined in accordance with GAAP. - Stock Price Hurdle equal to at least \$200 and (ii) our initial achievement of Revenue equal to at least \$100 million, in each, subject to this award shall vest upon (i) our initial achievement of Revenue (as defined in the Karbe Employment Agreement) equal to at least \$100 million, and the remaining 50% of the shares subject to this award shall vest upon (i) our initial achievement of a Stock Price Hurdle equal to at least \$200 and (ii) our initial achievement of Revenue equal to at least \$100 million, in each, subject to Mr. Karbe's continued employment with us through each such date.

-25% of the shares subject to the equity award vest upon the first year anniversary of the vesting commencement date, and 1/48th of the shares subject to the equity award vest each month thereafter, subject to the - named executive officer's continued service relationship with the Company through each applicable date.
+- (6) 50% of the shares subject to this award shall vest upon (i) our initial achievement of the Stock Price Hurdle (as defined in the Karbe Employment Agreement) equal to at least \$30 million and (ii) our initial achievement of Revenue (as defined in the Karbe Employment Agreement) equal to at least \$200 million, and the remaining 50% of the shares subject to this award shall vest upon (i) our initial achievement of a Stock Price Hurdle equal to at least \$100 million, in each, subject to Mr. Karbe's continued employment with us through each such date.
+(7) 25% of the shares subject to the equity award vest upon the first year anniversary of the vesting commencement date, and 1/48th of the shares subject to the equity award vest each month thereafter, subject to the - (7) 25% of the shares subject to the equity award vest upon the first year anniversary of the vesting commencement date, and 1/48th of the shares subject to the equity award vest each month thereafter, subject to the named executive officer's continued service relationship with the Company through each applicable date.
 Pursuant to the Separation Agreement, 98,704 shares are currently vested and outstanding.

-494 of the shares to the equity award vest each month for the first 11 months following the vesting commencement date, and the remainder of the shares vest in 48 equal monthly installments commencing on January 3, 2020, subject to continued service relationship through each applicable vesting date.
+(8) 494 of the shares to the equity award vest each month for the first 11 months following the vesting commencement date, and the remainder of the shares vest in 48 equal monthly installments commencing on - (8) 494 of the shares to the equity award vest each month for the first 11 months following the vesting commencement date, and the remainder of the shares vest in 48 equal monthly installments commencing January 3, 2020, subject to continued service relationship through each applicable vesting date.
 Upon the occurrence of the sale of the Company, all unvested shares will automatically vest.